 You can choose from premixed succulent potting mixes like Succulent Premium Mix or prepare one at home.

 - Mix coco coir and perlite equally, or mix potting soil mix and peat moss.

 - Water the prepared substrate to make it moist but not soggy.

 - Dip the cuttings into the rooting hormone to speed up the growth.

 - Insert each cutting a quarter of its length into the substrate.

 - Add a couple of cuttings into the same pot, ensuring they are an inch apart.

 - Place the pot in a bright spot with indirect sunlight and water only when the top inches of soil dries to prevent root rot.

 Ensure the temperature stays around 71-81°F (21-27°C) to boost the rooting process.

-2. Propagating in Water (Hydroponics)
+b.
+Propagating Christmas Cactus in Water

 - Take a small jar and fill it with tepid tap water.